 In response to my Halloween request for subjects folks want to discuss here, Evil SM commented last week:

 I do, Evil SM.
 My stepchildren are all grown now, and with my husband gone, I rarely see them, except on Facebook.
 But I remember those feelings.
 To be accurate, only the youngest of Fred’s three lived with us.
 Sometimes I felt like his mother.
 Sometimes I felt like I was co-parenting with Fred’s ex.
-Sometimes I felt like a mother, but more often I felt like a babysitter who had no idea what she was doing.
+More often, I felt like a babysitter who had no idea what she was doing.
 I loved him, but I’m not sure how he felt about me.
 I was always aware that he had a “real mom” who had first dibs on him.

 As for the other two, we tried, but that warm fuzzy feeling proved elusive.
 I’m watching my words here because I don’t want to hurt anybody’s feelings or start a war.
 (We have enough problems with the fallout from the election.)
 They just didn’t feel like my own family.
 Even when I became a step-grandmother, it was like I was playing a role.
 I wish we could have made it one big happy family.
 I wanted that so bad.
 But they weren’t mine.
 So now I “like” their Facebook posts, send Christmas and birthday greetings, and pray for them every day.